How to Make a Street-Sign Window Box

 Prepare to hang the window box by making a mark every 8 inches along the top of the box.
 These marks denote where screws will secure the box to a wall.
 Here, our box is attached to wood siding so screws were an easy choice.
 Window boxes hung on stucco and brick call for different materials.
 Check with your local hardware store for recommendations.

-Using the marks made in Step 2 as a guide, drill holes for the screws that will secure the box to the wall below the window.
+Using the marks made earlier as a guide, drill holes for the screws that will secure the box to the wall below the window.
 Raise the box on pieces of scrap lumber to protect the surface underneath while drilling.

 Center the sign on the window box, adjusting to fix the contours of your container.
 Most signs have holes on each end where screws or nails were once used.
 Use a grease pencil to mark the location of the holes on the window box container.
 Remove the sign and drill holes using the grease pencil marks as guides.